 Julica is originally from northern Germany, and based in Australia since 2001 as freelance journalist & correspondent.
 Her magazine features on Australia, New Zealand & South Pacific are regularly published in Stern Magazine, Geo Saison, Merian, Zeit Online and others; plus newspaper reports & columns in Tagesspiegel, Die Zeit and Germany’s leading women’s magazine Brigitte.

 Her book ”Ein Jahr in Australien" published in Germany in 2007, is a witty story of her first year in Australia and sharply-observed insights into everyday life Down Under.

 She learnt that green ants can cure headaches, and wondered why convict descendants are tough on new immigrants & refugees.
-She related how a German chemist made millions from health & herbs; why Bondi Beach has solariums; and how a nation obsessed with sport is also one of the most obese in the world.
+She related how a German chemist made millions from health & herbs; how goats can help prevent fires spreading, and how a nation obsessed with sport is also one of the most obese in the world.